-Before getting into SAML specifics, it’s important to know a few terms:
+Before getting into SAML specifics, knowing a few terms is essential.

 Identity provider (IdP)

-The identity provider is the entity that authenticates users and passes on authentication and authorization attributes to the service provider.
-Azure Active Directory and Okta are common identity providers.
+The IdP is the entity responsible for authenticating users and passing on authentication and authorization attributes to the Service Provider (SP).
+Common IdPs include Azure Active Directory and Okta.

 Service provider (SP)

-The service provider is the entity that the user is trying to access.
-The service provider receives trusted authentication and authorization attributes from the identity provider and grants the user access.
+The SP is the entity that the user is trying to access.
+The SP receives trusted authentication and authorization attributes from the IdP and grants the user access.

-Some applications can act as both identity providers and service providers e.g. Salesforce.
+Some applications can act as both Identity Providers and Service Providers. e.g., Salesforce and Descope.

-A SAML assertion is the XML-based document containing user authentication and authorization data that the identity provider sends to the service provider.
-There are three types of assertions – authentication, attribute, and authorization decision.
+A SAML assertion is the XML-based document containing user authentication and authorization data sent from the IdP to the SP.
+There are three types of assertions: authentication, attribute, and authorization decision.

-The authentication assertion verifies the identity of the user and provides other details such as the login time and method of authentication (password, MFA, etc.).
+The authentication assertion verifies the user's identity and provides other details, such as the login time and method of authentication (password, MFA, etc.).

-The authorization decision assertion provides details about the user’s authorization by passing group membership details from the identity provider to the service provider.
-The service provider can then enforce authorization controls as and when necessary.
+The authorization decision assertion details the user’s authorization by passing group membership information from the Identity Provider to the Service Provider.
+The Service Provider can then enforce authorization controls as and when necessary.

 Let’s consider the following example to walk through how SAML works:

-The user is an employee working at an organization that uses SAML SSO for workforce applications.
+The user works at an organization that uses SAML SSO for workforce applications.

 Here is how authentication would look in this case: